Image of a tree canopy

 In the urban setting, rewilding aims to benefit both ecological balance and the well-being of residents.
 This contrasts with traditional urban landscaping, which often involves high maintenance and the use of non-native species.

 Some of the key benefits achievable for residents includes improved air quality, boosted climate resilience and mental health benefits.
-For more in-depth insight into Urban Rewilding check out article here.
+For more in-depth insight into Urban Rewilding check out our recent post on the topic.

 Combined Rewilding with Carbon Offsetting